 At this exchange, you can not deposit fiat currency.
 This means that new crypto investors (i.e., those without any previous crypto holdings) can’t trade here.
 In order to purchase your first cryptos, you need a so called entry-level exchange, which is an exchange accepting deposits of fiat currency.
 Find one by using our Exchange Finder!

-CoinX.pro also clarifies on its website that it employs “bank-level security measures”.
+CoinX.pro declares on its website that it employs “bank-level security measures”.
 They exemplify this with saying that they use cold storage, multi-sig wallets, and segregated account systems.